mario-christopher/IFTTT-Gmail/ReadMe.md

     Now, whenever I get a new email, the Webtask saves that email information into MongoDB.
 I can now run fancy queries against the "gmails" collection in MongoDB and analyse and rank my vendors.

 ##  Webtask Rocks !!! :-)
+---
+*DisneyWorld Toys For All* is a fictional company created for the pupose of this topic, and to architect a real-life solution to a possible real-life problem using technology.